-6 Updates to Make to Your Cloud Security Policy in 2021
+6 Updates to Make to Your Cloud Security Policy

 In a recent survey, 84% of organizations reported finding it difficult to maintain security configurations across their cloud services.
 Organizations across industries are struggling to protect their valuable information, in part because they don’t understand the extent of security measures built-in to cloud platforms.
 As a result, Gartner predicts that 95% of all cloud security failures (through 2020) will be primarily the customer’s fault.